 Tongue tie can be associated with oral hygiene and dental problems, in part because food doesn’t get cleared away naturally by the tongue.
 While the condition sometimes goes away on its own, the simple surgery to correct it supports a baby’s normal oral development and helps to prevent eating and speaking problems.

 Tongue tie occurs when the frenulum (the band of tissue under the tongue) fails to separate from the tongue before birth.
 This may be caused by genetics.
 The band stays connected as the child grows because it’s unusually short or thick, creating a tightness to the tongue that limits its mobility.
 Tongue tie is usually seen as an isolated condition, without any other disorders in a child.
 However, it is occasionally associated with other syndromes.

 Signs and symptoms

 Children are born with this condition, but depending on its severity, tongue tie can have a range of effects noticeable at different times.
 Here are the most common signs and symptoms:

 - A newborn who has trouble latching on or sucking from the breast; the infant might chew instead of suck (tongue tie poses less of a problem with bottle feeding)

 - A baby who constantly fusses at the breast

 - Poor weight gain and failure to thrive in an infant

 - V-shaped or heart-shaped notch at the tip of the tongue when it’s stuck out (because the middle is pulled in by the tight band)

-- A toddler’s difficulty in licking a lollipop or ice cream cone, touching the roof of her mouth, moving her tongue from side to side, or sticking out her tongue past the upper gums
+- A toddler’s difficulty in licking a lollipop or ice cream cone, touching the roof of their mouth, moving their tongue from side to side, or sticking out their tongue past the upper gums

 - Enunciation problems that continue after age 3, especially when articulating these sounds: t, d, l, r, n, th, s, and z